 Rainbow Mountain is fast becoming one of the most popular tourist destinations in Peru.
 Here we discuss whether it deserves the hype – is Rainbow Mountain worth a visit?
-We would say yes, but only if you combine it with a trip to the Red Valley!
-Read on to find out how.
+We would say no, unless you combine it with a trip to the Red Valley!
+Read on to find out why and how.

 In the last couple of years, tourism to Vinicunca, often referred to as Rainbow Mountain, has exploded.
 The mountain got its nickname due to its mineral composition which creates seven different colours; for example the red is iron and the yellow is sulphur.

 As I’ve mentioned in a previous blog, our plans for Cusco didn’t go quite as they were meant to.
 I had to spend an evening in hospital, and we struggled a lot more with the city’s altitude of 3400m than we had expected.
 Although we’ve spent a lot of our trip high in the Andes, our previous stop had been Mancora, at sea level, and our bodies were feeling the sudden lack of oxygen.

 At its peak, Rainbow Mountain is over 5000m, and we knew we needed to be in full fitness if we were going to make the most of it.
 We delayed booking the tour until we knew we we were ready.

 Booking a tour to Rainbow Mountain and the Red Valley